hamburgcodingschool/FSC---Oct-2020---HTML/homework/homework-1/readme.md

 		* Optional: Feel free to add any other components you like to improve the website

 ## Examples 🍿
 > For inspiration only.
-Feel free to experiment with your design.
+You should experiment with your own design.

 ### Example 1
 #### Index